Lady-aouto/to-do-list/README.md

 ### The focus will be on the Entry Bar which makes the adding operation easier:
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/a94b8abd-e9db-4d9f-acb9-774b0df85132)

-### After adding a task, the user can use scrollbars to move (up/down) if the list contains more than 6 tasks (right/left) if the task is long like task number 2:
+### After adding a task, the user can use scrollbars to move (up/down) if the list contains more than 6 tasks, and (right/left) if the task is long like task number 2:
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/f98bfc32-214c-40cb-a31f-ba33f2e88c74)

 ### When the user completes a task, he can cross it by selecting the task and pressing the ‘Cross-Off Task’ button: